fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/thermometer-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/hyvLk5d8/) to edit the above gauge.

-## Configure real-time updates using JavaScript API
+## Configure Realtime Updates Using JavaScript API

 When you invoke the data provider page on the server end, it outputs the new data in the real time data format.
 The real time data format depends on: